dantrel1990/ticket-life-cycle-examples/README.md

 <img src="https://i.imgur.com/SzVKUs4.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Above is an example of a new open ticket with a financial affecting event, with a seveerity level of a Sev-B and must be resolved witn 4 hours.
+Above is an example of a new open ticket with a personal computer issue, with a seveerity level of a Sev-C and must be resolved witn 8 hours.
 </p>
 <br />